craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-06-part-1-creating-a-dev-vm.md

     <img src="/assets/memes/meme7.jpg">
 </p>

-I am storing all my source for this on my GitHub, in the
+I am storing all my source for this on my GitHub, in the nwq [Devops Environment](https://github.com/craigthackerx/devops-environment) repo.

 ___